 CLSA:1875 Ancient Sports and Leisure3 s.h.

 Sports, games, and hobbies in the ancient world, primarily Greece and Rome, 1500 B.C.E. to 500 C.E.; ancient Olympic games, Roman festival games; anthropology of sport.
-GE: Values, Society, and Diversity.
+GE: Values and Culture.

 CLSA:1883 War3 s.h.

 Emotions soldiers have as they fight, what makes them continue voluntarily to face death, and how modern society memorializes these experiences; how literature and art transform the experience of war; human responses to war in Homer's Iliad and select Greek tragedies.
-GE: Values, Society, and Diversity.
+GE: Values and Culture.
 Same as HONR:1883.

 CLSA:2016 Classical Mythology3 s.h.

 Ancient Greek and Roman myths, their interpretation by Western civilization; emphasis on flexibility of myth and its importance for art, literature, anthropological, psychological studies.
-GE: Literary, Visual, and Performing Arts; Values, Society, and Diversity.
+GE: Literary, Visual, and Performing Arts; Values and Culture.